 The Milestone Program provides a means for scheduling and monitoring the multiple number of prescribed activities required to advance a project to the actual bid opening for a construction contract.
 The Milestone Program indicates the inter-relationship of activities and establishes a time schedule that will permit the accomplishment of projected completion dates.
 The Design Division is responsible for managing the Milestone Program.
-Local entity developed projects and smaller District projects are not normally tracked in the Milestone Program.

 Projected end dates for the various activities are established by the Milestone Committee, made up of representatives from Design, Environmental & Transportation Services, Bridge, Materials and Research, Local Government, Planning/Asset Management, and Programming Divisions.
-A meeting is held when one of the divisions involved wishes to adjust the time frame for an activity, typically bi-monthly.
-Projected end dates for the various activities are set after considering workloads, available personnel, and the already-established bid opening date.
+A meeting is held when a new project is set up or when one of the divisions involved wishes to adjust the time frame for an activity, typically weekly.
+Projected end dates for the various activities are set after considering workloads, available personnel, and the already established bid opening date.